rktayal/custom_object_detection_train/README.md

+How to build your custom object detector?

-Demonstrates on how to get started on creating your custom object detection model using Tensorflow.
+The repo demonstrates on how to get started on creating your custom object detection model using Tensorflow.
 For this demo, I am using ssd_mobilenet_v2 as the base model and will train my own class on top of it.
 I have decided to train it on pedestraints using the PascalVOC2007 dataset images of person class.